kumar-kshitij/amansinha09.github.io/_pages/about.md

 News
 ======
+* New!
+Our paper "C-Net: Contextual Network for Sarcasm Detection" at FigLang 2020.
-* I will be joining as research intern at ICEL Laboratory, University of Lorraine, Nancy, France from February 2020.
+* I will be joining as research intern at IECL Laboratory, University of Lorraine, Nancy, France from February 2020.
 * One paper accepted at [FIRE 2019](http://fire.irsi.res.in/fire/2019/home).